mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     Then set *generate debug info* to true.

-    If no java options exist in your build solution, simply add one in the project structure.
+    If no Java options exist in your build solution, simply add one to the project structure.

 ??? question "How can you debug the differences of generation between command line and MPS?"